-Standard 1: Critical thinking ability sufficient for clinical judgment.

-Standard 2: Communication skills sufficient to interact with individuals, families, and groups from a variety of social, behavioral, cultural, and intellectual backgrounds.

-Standard 3: Physical abilities sufficient to move from room to room and maneuver in small spaces.

-Standard 4: Gross and fine motor abilities sufficient to provide safe and effective nursing care.

-Standard 5: Auditory abilities sufficient to monitor and assess health needs.

-Standard 6: Visual ability sufficient for observation and assessment and delivery nursing care.

-Standard 7: Tactical ability sufficient for physical assessment.
+- Standard 1: Critical thinking ability sufficient for clinical judgment. - Standard 2: Communication skills sufficient to interact with individuals, families, and groups from a variety of social, behavioral, cultural, and intellectual backgrounds. - Standard 3: Physical abilities sufficient to move from room to room and maneuver in small spaces. - Standard 4: Gross and fine motor abilities sufficient to provide safe and effective nursing care. - Standard 5: Auditory abilities sufficient to monitor and assess health needs. - Standard 6: Visual ability sufficient for observation and assessment and delivery - nursing care. - Standard 7: Tactical ability sufficient for physical assessment.

-If a student believes that they could not meet one of the standards without accommodation or modifications in the learning and healthcare environment, the nursing program will determine if reasonable modifications can be made using the following process.
+If a student believes they could not meet one of the standards without accommodation or modifications in the learning and healthcare environment, the nursing program will determine if reasonable modifications can be made using the following process.

 - 1. Before admission to the nursing major, all students will have information regarding the Technical Performance Standards. - 2.
 After admission to the major, students will be given a copy of the Technical Performance Standards. - 3.
-A student who believes that he or she may need assistance in meeting the Technical Performance Standards should contact Evangeline Day, Disabilities Services at MSU, e.day@moreheadstate.edu or visit their website at www.moreheadstate.edu/disability, or call 606-783-5188.
+A student who believes that he or she may need assistance in meeting the Technical Performance Standards should contact the Disabilities Services Coordinator at MSU or call 606-783-5188.